 What is the best Beijing travel guide book?
 If you’re making plans to visit Beijing, the massive capital of China, you’re going to want help figuring out what’s worth seeing, how to get around and other great travel tips.
 Below, I’d like to share with you my favorite Beijing travel guide books reviewed and rated based on my own experience.

 If you plan to be heading out to Beijing, China in the near future, chances are you’re going to want to have some sort of Beijing travel guide book with you.

-There are already plenty of China travel guide books and even some specific guides for Shanghai travel or travel to Hong Kong, but if you will be spending most of your time in and around Beijing it’s often better to grab something smaller, more compact and more detailed on Beijing city.
+There are already plenty of China travel guide books and even some specifically for Shanghai travel guides or travel to Hong Kong, but if you will be spending most of your time in and around Beijing it’s often better to grab something smaller, more compact and more detailed on Beijing city.

 Lonely Planet Beijing Travel Guide

 Lonely Planet, the leader in travel guides, not only has a comprehensive guide to China, they have also produced a specific Beijing city guide book.

 Detailed historical context on each location of interest (of which there are many in Beijing) will help you appreciate what you’re seeing better than if you were to just visit by yourself.